bm4cs/oidc-pattern/README.md

 This endpoint is defined in the frontend application in `public/keycloak.json` (originally downloaded from the install tab on the keycloak client).

-To get around this, configure the endpoint as the container name, `oidc-pattern-keycloak`, which docker will make addressable from the backend container to the keycloak container.
+To get around this:

+1. Configure the keycloak endpoint in `public/keycloak.json`, as the container name `oidc-pattern-keycloak`, which docker will make addressable from the backend container to the keycloak container
+2. Add `127.0.0.1 oidc-pattern-keycloak` to `/etc/hosts`
+3. Ensure that `oidc-pattern-keycloak` is added to `NO_PROXY` setting for your browser of choice

 ```
 System.InvalidOperationException: IDX20803: Unable to obtain configuration from: 'http://localhost:8080/auth/realms/demo-realm/.well-known/openid-configuration'.